Wander Franco Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.53 team ERA that ranks 21st among all league pitching staffs.
+- The Tigers have a 4.50 team ERA that ranks 21st across all league pitching staffs.

-- Skubal (1-1) gets the starting nod for the Tigers in his sixth start of the season.
-He has a 4.57 ERA in 21 2/3 innings pitched, with 27 strikeouts.
+- Tigers pitchers combine to allow 129 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- In his last appearance on Sunday against the Miami Marlins, the lefty went 4 2/3 innings, giving up four earned runs while surrendering six hits.
+- The right-hander last appeared on Tuesday against the Pittsburgh Pirates, when he threw six innings, allowing four earned runs while giving up eight hits.

-- In five games this season, the 26-year-old has put up an ERA of 4.57, with 11.2 strikeouts per nine innings.
-Opponents are hitting .228 against him.
+- The 25-year-old has amassed an ERA of 4.34, with 6.8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.